SaiSindhuja197/mslearn-fabric/Instructions/Labs/MS-05-analyze-spark-V2.md

 #### Use dataframe methods and functions to transform data

-1. Add another new code cell to the notebook, and enter the following code in it:
+1. Add a new code cell to the notebook, and enter the following code in it:

     ```Python
    from pyspark.sql.functions import *